Well, another year has passed – time to wrap it up:

 e) Moment of Peace:

-Relaxing on the couch with my dogs passed out and sprawled across my lap.
+I still love relaxing on the couch with my dogs passed out and sprawled across my lap – like right now. 🙂

 f) The Best Place: